badpaybad/DDDEventSourcing/README.md

  ### CqrsEventSourcingRepository
  Get Events and build them become Object Domain.
  CQRS require unique Identify for each Domain so that my solution for this Identify is: Type of Domain and Id of Domain.
- Actually table "EventSourcingDescription" have compse Primary key (Id,AggregateType,Version).
+ Actually table "EventSourcingDescription" have compose Primary key (Id,AggregateType,Version).
  So that Id of Domain (also Id for table in db read) can be Auto number, Guid ... or any things.

  ## class MemoryMessageBuss